ILA

 Heavy Loads

-Concrete panels, twist locks, containers, and rigging failures can become catastrophic.
+Concrete panels, twist locks, containers, and rigging failures can cause severe accidents in seconds.

 Work-Zone Control